X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 }
 ```

-Creates a new file request and notifies the patient.
+Creates a new file request and notifies the patient or a proxy (e.g. carer or paramedic).

-The patient is identified using their mobile number.
-If a patient app user already exists with that mobile number the file request is associated with them and they receive a notification to the app.
-If no patient already exists with that mobile number, a new 'shell' user is created, and the patient receives an SMS with a link to respond to the file request in a web browser.

-The staff user is identified using their user ID in the patient database (if known), else using their X-on account user ID.
-If no staff user is found with the provided ID, a new 'shell' user is created.
+A *patient* is the person that is associated with the resulting file request.
+A *recipient* is the person that is notified about file request (the recipient of the `message` the file request is wrapped in).
+In most cases the patient and recipient are the same person, but they might be different if a carer, paramedic, guardian, or other proxy needs to respond on behalf of the patient.

 ### URI